 After the rice pudding samples have been heated leave them to cool to room temperature.
 Once cooled take a cling film wrap and cover the top of the rice puddings (loosely, so that air can enter).
 Remember to label each rice pudding sample so that you know which is which.

 Continue to observe your rice pudding samples for between five days to a week.
-Each day, take a picture of your rice pudding samples and once the activity is finished post your collection so that we can pool data together and have a wide range of spices to analyse (our open Padlet (we have included some examples from previous courses to help inspire you) and/or on Twitter or Instagram hashtag #FLchemistry.
+Each day, take a picture of your rice pudding samples and once the activity is finished post your collection so that we can pool data together and have a wide range of spices to analyse.
+Post on our open Padlet (we have included some examples from previous courses to help inspire you) and/or on Twitter or Instagram hashtag #FLchemistry.

 Try experimenting with adding multiple spices to a single pot, is the effect of each spice augmented by the other?
 Does the same mass of rice pudding spread flat over a plate result in a faster growth rate of microbial colonies?

 Take care when warming the rice pudding: Rice pudding can get hot.
 Ensure that you handle any rice pudding pots with oven gloves or protective mitts.